js2264/momics/README.md

 # momics

-`momics` is both a revolutionary file format for efficient storage of genomic data, and a Python package designed to query and manipulate these files.
+`momics` is both a revolutionary file format for efficient storage of ***multi-omics*** data, and a Python package designed to query and manipulate these files.
 The file format is specifically designed to handle genomic coverage tracks and sequences.
 The package provides an intuitive command-line interface (CLI) and a Python library for bioinformatics workflows involving genomic data.

 ## Install